 On this episode of Design Matters, Debbie Millman interviews Cliff Sloan about everything marketing.

-On this episode of Design Matters, Debbie Millman talks to Sara Blake about being a weird child, getting fully tatooed, collaborating with her sister, creating portraits of 100 girls and illustrating NBA players.
+Debbie Millman talks to Sara Blake about collaborating with her sister, creating portraits of 100 girls and illustrating NBA players.

-, the death of a trend and what designers have in common with Harvey Weinstien.
+, and reflects on what designers have in common with Harvey Weinstein.

-In this audio interview with Debbie Millman, Clement Mok discusses how he got his first job, the early days of Apple computer, the joy of working for Steve Jobs and starting his successful businesses.
+Clement Mok on the early days of Apple computer, the joys of working for Steve Jobs and starting his successful businesses.

 Roberto de Vicq de Cumptich

-In this audio interview with Debbie Millman, Jason Kottke discusses his blog, kottke.org: from the inception of the site to how he chooses content, his preference to be called a blogger rather than a curator, blogging for 14+ years and what it means to be "old" online.
+In this audio interview with Debbie Millman, Jason Kottke talks about blogging for over fourteen years and what it means to be "old" online.

-, why San Francisco is a good place for designers and why designers should be continually redefining their profession.
+, and reflects on why designers should be continually redefining their profession.

-In this audio interview with Debbie Millman, Jake Barton discusses wanting to be a doctor, how he became a media designer, working with StoyCorps and how to get people to interact.
+In this audio interview with Debbie Millman, Jake Barton discusses wanting to be a doctor, how he became a media designer and how to get people to interact.

-In this audio interview with Debbie Millman, Aaron Draplin makes with the shout-outs, drops a respectable number of f-bombs and talks about being comfortable in his own skin, midwestern pragmatism and why Oregon beats the shit out of SoCal.
+In this audio interview with Debbie Millman, Aaron Draplin talks about being comfortable in his own skin, midwestern pragmatism and why Oregon beats the shit out of SoCal.

-In this audio interview with Debbie Millman, Chris Ware discusses his influences – including sending a Valentine to Charlie Brown – and why empathy figures heavily into his work.
+In this audio interview with Debbie Millman, Chris Ware discusses his influences – including sending a Valentine to Charlie Brown – and explains why empathy figures so heavily into his work.

 In this audio interview with Debbie Millman, Ken Carbone discusses meeting his design heros, his celebrated sketchbooks and journals and what he really thinks about his relationship with his corporate clients.